 Banh Cuon, often referred to as steamed rice rolls or rolled cakes, is a dish that involves thin sheets of steamed rice batter filled with a delectable mixture.
 The filling typically consists of seasoned ground pork, minced wood ear mushrooms, and aromatic shallots.
 The delicate rice sheets are meticulously crafted, resulting in a texture that is simultaneously silky and resilient.

-Those following food stalls are best choice for Banh Cuon in Hanoi
+Those following food stalls are the best choice for Banh Cuon in Hanoi

 Banh Cuon Thanh Van.